When Women Lead

 - Bring to life Crummer’s mission of developing global business leaders

-Elements of the Global Links Initiative
+Elements of The Global Links Initiative

 The Global Links Initiative scholars, student mentors, and Changemakers remain actively connected as they continue to implement creative applied learning and research to support women-owned businesses in their communities and across the globe.